-The First Session Will Usually be an Hour - 1.5 Hours Couples counselling can be a daunting process because there are two sets of opinions needing to be heard, therefore it is important that you both trust and feel able to open up to your counsellor.
+First Session: Couples counselling can be a daunting process because there are two sets of opinions needing to be heard, therefore it is important that you both trust and feel able to open up to your counsellor.
 Subsequently, Ghita recommends that the first introductory session is for an hour for you to get to know Ghita and for information gathering.
+Here is what to expect during your first initial hour long session:

 Relationship Repair Will Take on Average Between 4-12 Sessions Couples should be aware that because there are two people telling their side of a story, it is unlikely that a counsellor will move on onto Marriage Counselling Strategies before the second or third session.
 Sometimes Ghita will ask you to do a Gottman Couples Quiz to find out what your commitment levels are.
 There is a lot of information to get through to understand the problems.
 Counsellors cannot repair a relationship that has take years to become problematic in one session.
 Please expect to invest in your relationship repair over several sessions.